LeahJKH/Gruppeoppgave-handlenettside/Readme.md

 ## handle nettside

 Alexander:
-1. Making the navbar in html
+1. Making the header in html